susanrotondo/librys/README.md

 #### Known Issues:
 * Books search form needs to reset after search in the case(s) that no valid book was found for the search terms and/or the user doesn't find a book in the returned results.
+* After changing rating for any book, state is reloaded, meaning that even if user had been on "page 4" of bookshelf, view will immediately switch to "page 1"
 * Some of the routes need to be adjusted to be RESTful.
 * Star rating functionality needs to be refactored.
 Possibly via a custom directive.